Me and Richard III

 If you’d like to see all the arguments set out, before no less august a jurist than the late Chief Justice Rehnquist, you can find a video of the arguments on C-SPAN.
-It’s worth noting that Chief Justice Rehnquist was not exactly known for being soft on murderers.
+It’s worth noting that Rehnquist was not exactly known for being soft on murderers.

 York was one of Richard III’s favorite cities, and he was much loved there, as the city chronicle’s report of his death notes.
-Pictured at left is Mickelgate Bar, the gate used by visitors entering from the south.
+Pictured below is Micklegate Bar, the gate used by visitors entering from the south.

 Whether the bones actually are the remains of Edward IV’s sons, however, is open to debate.
 Modern scientists have taken issue with the forensic examination of the 1930s, and the Crown refuses permission for an examination with modern DNA techniques.

 The theory I’ve always liked was that Richard III had the boys spirited out of the country as the threat of Henry Tudor’s invasion loomed.
-I first read this in The Mystery of the Princes by Audrey Williamson, which won the 1978 Golden Dagger from the British Crime Writers Association but there are many books proposing other theories.
+I first read this in The Mystery of the Princes by Audrey Williamson, which won the 1978 Golden Dagger from the British Crime Writers Association, but there are many books proposing other theories.

 Modern historians range all along the spectrum of opinion from those who think Shakespeare had it pretty much right to those who think pretty much every wrong laid at Richard III’s feet is bogus.
 That’s part of the fun of reading about this and weighing the different arguments.

 For more information, check the websites of the various Richard III Society branches around the world.
 The American branch is www.r3.org, and the parent society is www.richardiii.net.